Billings Nursing Home Abuse Attorney

 Many nursing homes are communities where loved ones can be provided for and kept safe.
 Unfortunately, our nation’s elders are vulnerable to abuse.
 According to the National Council on Aging, about 10 percent of all Americans over the age of 60 have experienced some form of abuse.
 They also report that as many as 5 million elders are abused in any given year.
 Nursing home abuse is often a silent problem, as only 1 in every 14 cases are reported to the authorities.
-If you or someone you love is experiencing neglect or abuse in Montana including Billings, Bozeman, Butte, Missoula or Great Falls, the nursing home abuse attorneys at our law firm can explain your legal options.
-Learn the warning signs of assisted living abuse, and when to contact an attorney.
+If you or someone you love is experiencing neglect or abuse in Montana including Billings, Bozeman, Butte, Missoula or Great Falls, the nursing home abuse attorneys at Heenan & Cook can explain your legal options.

 What Is Nursing Home Abuse?

 Nursing home abuse is described as any range of offenses that hurt a person emotionally, physically, mentally, or financially.
 Though most people in nursing homes are elders, others, such as those with special needs, may also be vulnerable.
 Nursing home abuse is classified into one of the following types:

 - Neglect is a form of abuse that results in possible or actual serious harm.
 Bed sores can be an indication of nursing home neglect, as these may occur as the result of failing to turn incapacitated patients.

 - False imprisonment.
 This common type of abuse occurs when staff prevent a resident from leaving a certain area, such as their room.
 A person committing false imprisonment will keep a resident from their source of mobility, or threaten the resident if they don’t comply.

 - Financial abuse.
 A staff member of a nursing home commits financial abuse when they steal a resident’s property or information to commit fraud.
 They may also coerce a resident to modify their will or deed.
 Excess surcharges that deprive a resident of their earnings is also a form of financial abuse.